isomerpages/nlb-curiocity/pages/Curiocity Festival.md

 ### **Civic District Story Map**

-If you are at the civic district, we have prepared a story map to guide you through the visual installations there.
+If you are at the Civic District, we have prepared a story map to guide you through the visual installations there.
 You can also use the story map to find out more about the majestic buildings in the Civic District.

 Click [here](https://uploads.knightlab.com/storymapjs/04f5c05311b7e48aadefd0cdd269c308/historic-padang/index.html){:target="_blank"} to access the story map.
 ___